 In all the asanas, breathing takes place through the nostrils and not the mouth.

-After you’re done with the different types of asanas, take the last step before concluding which is Savasana for at least 10 to 15 minutes.
+After completing different types of asanas, take the last step before concluding which is Savasana for at least 10 to 15 minutes.

 Do you know there are special provisions for women in Yoga?

-Avoid asanas during the menstrual period.
+Avoid asanas or other stages of yoga during the menstrual period.
 Light physical exercises that are close to the asanas are more preferable.

 Learn more about the menstruation myths and why it is advised to take rest and not visit Temples.

-All the asanas can be performed during the first three months of pregnancy.
-During this time those asanas that strengthen the spine and make it more flexible should be given the most emphasis.
+During the first three months of pregnancy one can perform all the asanas.
+During this time those asanas that strengthen the spine and make it more flexible should be of priority.

-No asanas should be done during the first month after delivery.
-Subsequently, only mild exercises should be performed.
-After around three months one can again begin anew but, consulting the doctor beforehand is recommended.
+It is advisable to not to perform any asanas during the first month after delivery.
+Subsequently, one should perform only mild exercises.
+After around three months one can again begin anew but, consulting the doctor beforehand is a must.